The Blue Badge parking scheme

 - fax: 028 6634 3730

 - email: firstname.lastname@example.org

-Or, you can complete an online application by visiting the Roads Service website at the following link.
+Or, you can complete an online application by visiting the Transport NI (formerly known as Roads Service) website at the following link.

 You can also download an application form to apply.
 Complete the application form and return it in the pre-addressed envelope provided.
 It will be returned to you if it is completed incorrectly.
 A decision will issue within 15 working days of the date of receipt of your application.